MaraRinn/StarfieldOutpostCompendium/Advanced Reactor Assembly Line.md

 Once the upgrades in this section are complete:

-1. Head to Grimsey and build Vytinium Fuel Rods
+1. Head to Grimsey and build 8 Vytinium Fuel Rods
-  1. Check the warehouse for stock of Indicite Wafer and Nuclear Fuel Rods
-  1. Check stocks of Semimetal Wafers
   1. Build Indicite Wafers with half the available semimetal wafers
-  1. Build Nuclear Fuel Rods with the remaining semimetal wafers
+  2. Build Nuclear Fuel Rods with the remaining semimetal wafers
-  1. Build all the Vytinium Fuel rods that resources allow
+  3. Build all the Vytinium Fuel rods that resources allow
-  1. Deposit remaining Indicite Wafers and Nuclear Fuel Rods in the warehouse
+  4. Deposit remaining Indicite Wafers and Nuclear Fuel Rods in the warehouse
-1. Head to Shoza VIII-b and build:
+2. Head to Shoza VIII-b and build:
   - 3 Power Circuits
   - 4 Tasine Superconductors
-1. Head to Schrodinger VIII-e and build:
+3. Head to Schrodinger VIII-e and collect:
   - 5 Rothicite Magnets
   - 5 Control Rods
-1. Collect lead from Schrodinger VIII-e
+  - 20 Lead
-2. Collect 10 Adaptive Frame from Bessel III-b
+4. Collect 10 Adaptive Frame from Bessel III-b

 ### Experience grinding